 3. Be Inspired by a Maori Show

 A few Maori villages offer “covered” Maori shows, but your best dry options Te Puia or the Pohutu Cultural Theatre.
 If they have a show on the day you visit, you will be treated to a buffet of cultural delicacies, as well as a full show by local iwi (tribe).
-See your options in 13 Places to Experience Maori Culture in New Zealand.
+Find out more about Te Puia on Viator and Tripadvisor.
+Additionally, see your options in 13 Places to Experience Maori Culture in New Zealand.